dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 * An override of <xref:System.Object.Equals(System.Object)?displayProperty=nameWithType>.

-  This is used as the basis for the <xref:System.Object.Equals(System.Object,System.Object)?displayProperty=nameWithType> static method when both parameters are non-null.
+  This method is used as the basis for the <xref:System.Object.Equals(System.Object,System.Object)?displayProperty=nameWithType> static method when both parameters are non-null.

 * A virtual `Equals` method whose parameter is the record type.